Dynamics of Inspiraling Dark Energy: Inclusion of matter

 \section{Inclusion of matter}

 So far we have considered backgrounds, which describe only dark energy.
 Now we will show that matter can be easily incorporated into the exact solutions of \cite{ADGW}.
 This will allow us to address the implications of our model for certain cosmological tensions, which arise from assuming the $\Lambda$CDM model of cosmology.
+It should be stressed that resolving completely these tensions is a well known theoretical challenge, which is still an open problem despite an enormous amount of literature on the topic.
+Our goal here will not be to present a complete solution\footnote{That would take us too far afield from the main subject of this paper - the speed of sound of the dark energy perturbations - and would certainly require an involved separate investigation.}, but merely to argue that our class of models holds promise for alleviating both the Hubble and $\sigma_8$ tensions.
+This should provide strong incentive for further studies of multifield dark energy.